 Now this was a very stupid thing for me to do.
 For one thing, the book was expressly written for teenagers, not gainfully-employed adults in their twenties who happened to be anxious overachievers in high school.
 And anyways, why was I so quick to discount its argument without reading past the title?
-And why not concede that a “do hard things” sort of message might be relevant and worth affirming regardless of one’s age or sense of self-regard?
+Why not concede that a “do hard things” sort of message might be worth affirming regardless of one’s age or sense of self-regard?

-This is one of many examples of poor, shallow thinking on my part.
-We all have stories like it, and with constant access to TV and the Internet, we all know people who (in our refined opinion) think and say asinine things with astonishing regularity.
+This is one of many examples of shallow thinking on my part.
+We all have stories like it, and with constant access to TV and the Internet, we all know people who, in our refined opinion, think and say idiotic things with astonishing regularity.
 That this is the case seems all the more incredible given that reliable knowledge is fairly easy to find with a quick Google search or a trip to the library.
-“Think harder!” we tell our debate opponents (among other things).
-But they don’t listen.
-On the contrary, they shout the same thing at us.
+“Think harder!” we yell at our debate opponents, even as they yell the same thing at us.

 Barriers to Thinking

-Jacobs, who is a professor of English at Baylor University, starts by summarizing some rather depressing research about thinking.
+Jacobs, a professor of English at Baylor University, starts by summarizing some rather depressing research about thinking.
 Psychologists like Jonathan Haidt (author of The Righteous Mind: Why Good People Are Divided Over Politics and Religion) and Daniel Kahneman (author of Thinking, Fast and Slow) both highlight the extreme difficulty of recognizing and overcoming our biases.
 Kahneman in particular argues that awareness of bias is not enough.
-If that were the case, the solution would simple: just try hard to overcome it!
-But the problem is so deep that even the most self-aware individuals—including Kahneman and Haidt—are just as prone to fallacious reasoning and hyperbolic pronouncements as they were before studying the subject in depth.
+If that were the case, the solution would simple: just overcome it!
+But the problem is so deep that even the most self-aware individuals—including Kahneman and Haidt—are just as prone to fallacious reasoning as they were before studying the subject in depth.

-It is at this point that Jacobs offers to contribute a different, more “humanistic” perspective.
-While he acknowledges the important contributions of science (and references Haidt and Kahneman frequently in his book), he writes:
+It is at this point that Jacobs offers a different, more “humanistic” perspective.
+While he acknowledges the important contributions of science (he references Haidt and Kahneman frequently in his book), he writes:

 […] I’m going to argue that we go astray when we think of our task primarily as “overcoming bias.”
 For me, the fundamental problem we have may best be described as an orientation of the will: we suffer from a settled determination to avoid thinking.
 Relatively few people want to think.
 Thinking troubles us; thinking tires us.
 Thinking can force us out of familiar, comforting habits; thinking can complicate our lives; thinking can set us at odds, or at least complicate our relationships, with those we admire or love or follow.
 Who needs thinking? (p.
 17)

-(If you’re interested in a more scientific illustration, though, consider this: Jonathan Haidt reports a Harvard experiment in which some students were forced to wait a few minutes before making a moral judgment on an issue, while others were allowed to state their views immediately.
+If you’re interested in a more scientific illustration, though, consider this: Jonathan Haidt reports a Harvard experiment in which some students were forced to wait a few minutes before making a moral judgment on an issue, while others were allowed to state their views immediately.
 Guess who did a better job of identifying flawed arguments?
-It seems that patience pays off.)

 Can’t We Just Be More Rational?